zweitag/yaml_db_anonymizer/README.md

 Dumps anonymized database contents to a YAML file.
 This is useful if you want to develop Rails applications with near-live data from your server.
 Based on [yaml_db](https://github.com/zweitag/yaml_db).

-JSON is supported as an alternative serialization format.
-Set the environment variable `class=JsonDb::Anonymizer::Helper` in order to use it.
+JSON and CSV are supported as alternative serialization formats.
+Set the environment variable `class=JsonDb::Anonymizer::Helper` or `class=CsvDb::Anonymizer::Helper` respectively in order to use them.

 (c) 2012 by Thomas Hollstegge